Fatigue: Mental

 Mental fatigue is a temporary inability to maintain optimal cognitive performance.
 The onset of mental fatigue during any cognitive activity is gradual, and depends upon an individual's cognitive ability, and also upon other factors, such as sleep deprivation and overall health.

 Mental fatigue has also been shown to decrease physical performance.
 It can manifest as somnolence, lethargy, directed attention fatigue, or disengagement.
 Research also suggests that mental fatigue is closely linked to the concept of ego depletion, though the validity of the concept is disputed.
 For example, one pre-registered study of 686 participants found that after exerting mental effort, people are likely to disengage and become less interested in exerting further effort.

 Decreased attention can also be described as a more or less decreased level of consciousness.
 In any case, this can be dangerous when performing tasks that require constant concentration, such as operating large vehicles.
 For instance, a person who is sufficiently somnolent may experience microsleep.
 However, objective cognitive testing can be used to differentiate the neurocognitive deficits of brain disease from those attributable to tiredness.

 The perception of mental fatigue is believed to be modulated by the brain's reticular activating system (RAS).

 Fatigue impacts a driver's reaction time, awareness of hazards around them and their attention.
 Drowsy drivers are three times more likely to be involved in a car crash, and being awake over 20 hours is the equivalent of driving with a blood-alcohol concentration level of 0.08%.

+Mental fatigue has also been defined from the cost-benefit model, drawing on influential insights from the current neuroscience literature on how fatigue alters motivation to perform.
+The model specifies how the reward value, effort costs, and fatigue aspects of task performance converge in the medial prefrontal cortex to calculate the net motivational value of stimuli and to select appropriate actions.